risingnote/spdz-voting-gui/docs/design.md

 ```
 Initialse voter-history as a Matrix with columns voter id, talk id1, talk id2, talk id3
-SP1 Load voter-history to date if this is a restart, reading local share
+SP1 Load the share of voter-history to date from disk if this is a restart.
-   of voter history from disk into voter-histroy, if exist.

-Listens for socket connections with LISTEN
+Listen for socket connections with LISTEN

 Accept first connection with ACCEPTCLIENTCONNECTION
   Remember socket id as application server socket